tecla5/easy-graphql-auth/packages/easy-gql-auth/Readme.md

 ## GraphQLAuth

-Performs authentication with GraphQL server via GraphQL client such as `apollo` or `lokka`
+Performs authentication with GraphQL server via a GraphQL client such as `apollo`, `lokka` or a custom client

 ### GraphQL queries